georgelv1021/transformers_final_project/README.md

 In this project, we propose an innovative approach that combines the power of natural language processing (NLP) and network science to analyze news articles.
 The project's main objective is to automatically derive investment signals from news articles and assess their impact on associated companies.
-By leveraging NLP models specifically fine-tuned for this purpose, we aim to identify causal relationships between pairs of events and gain insights into how they affect companies/assets across diverse industries.
+By leveraging NLP models specifically fine-tuned for this purpose, we aim to gain insights into how they affect companies/assets across diverse industries.

 ## Table of Contents